fuckur-mom/.github/profile/README.md

 * The type of subdomain you are applying for
 * What idiots do (detailed description)
 * Idiots' contact

-### Service: Lezi Wiki

-We provide a new platform for storing and walking some fun-loving idiots.

-We require the information to have high authenticity and reliability.
-At the same time, the article analyzes the incident from an objective and pertinent perspective, and draws relevant conclusions, so as to promote netizens in the younger age group to recognize themselves.

-The home page of the service is located at <https://lezi.wiki>.

 ## Join us